 Citations provide the information necessary for readers to identify and retrieve each source you use.
 When you use someone else's words or ideas in your papers, you should create an In-text citation within your paper and a References List citation at the end of the paper.
 Each In-text citation should lead to a References List citation, and each References List citation should come from an In-text citation.

-Use the Publication Manual of the American Psychological Association (7th ed.) to correctly cite your sources and format your research papers.
+Use the Publication Manual of the American Psychological Association (7th ed.) (print format) and/or the Concise APA Handbook: 7th Edition (ebook format) to correctly cite your sources and format your research papers.

 Help from the American Psychological Association